-In this document, as in various industry groups such as UltraHD Forum, EBU and DVB, UHD applications are considered as those having at least one major property greater than HD (Recommendation ITU-R BT.709), such as colour gamut, resolution, dynamic range, or frame rate (e.g., 1080p60 HDR/WCG is considered UHD herein).
+In this document, as in various industry groups such as UltraHD Forum, EBU, and DVB, UHD applications are considered as those having at least one major property greater than HD (Recommendation ITU-R BT.709), such as colour gamut, resolution, dynamic range, or frame rate (e.g., 1080p60 HDR/WCG is considered UHD herein).

 Carriage formats for colour properties in each domain (capture, production, production distribution, and service distribution) contain the same payload but in different wrappers.
-In the capture and production domains, the colour property information can be carried in an MXF wrapper using a generic picture essence descriptor as specified by Annex C of SMPTE ST 2067-21.
-Colour volume information in the distribution domain can be carried within the video stream as syntax information in the selected video format such as HEVC, AVC, or MPEG-2 through VUI or equivalent syntax.
+In the capture and production domains, the colour coding characteristics information can be carried in an MXF wrapper using a generic picture essence descriptor as specified by Annex C of SMPTE ST 2067-21.
+Colour coding characteristics information in the distribution domain can be carried within the video stream as syntax information in the selected video format such as HEVC, AVC, or MPEG-2 through VUI or equivalent syntax.
 The full and narrow range scaling video property is not carried explicitly in all technologies and may need to be taken implicitly or through a system identifier.
 In common practice, Y′CbCr colour representation uses narrow range scaled levels.

 In Table 2, the type of baseband carriage of video signals over serial digital interfaces are listed, dependent on data rate limitations of the interface which are specified by the resolution of the video signal.